RapidAI/RapidSpeech.cpp/README.md

 ### Silero VAD Model (safetensors → GGUF)

-To convert the Silero VAD model for use with `rs-asr-online` or offline VAD segmentation:
+To convert the Silero VAD model for use with `rs-asr-vad-online` or offline VAD segmentation:

 ```bash
 python scripts/convert_silero_to_gguf.py \